leangjia/blender_docs/trunk/blender_docs/manual/files/data_blocks.rst

    Allows you to write a custom :doc:`Tooltip </getting_started/help>` for your property.

 Subtype
-   For vector properties, specifies the kind of data the property contains, which affects how it appears in the :abbr:`UI (User Interface)`.
+   For vector properties, specifies the type of data the property contains, which affects how it appears in the :abbr:`UI (User Interface)`.
 Most useful for color properties.